Joey Ramone: Continued popularity

+Tributes

 On November 30, 2003, a block of East 2nd Street in New York City was officially renamed Joey Ramone Place.
 It is the block where Hyman once lived with bandmate Dee Dee Ramone and is near the former site of the music club CBGB, where the Ramones began their career.
 Hyman's birthday is celebrated annually during the "Joey Ramone Birthday Bash", hosted in New York City by his brother and, until 2007, his mother, Charlotte.